evan-hatley/Basic-Logo-Maker/README.md

 # Basic-Logo-Maker

-This generates a logo based on user input for shapes, color, and text
+This generates a logo based on user input for shapes, color, and text.